whl1729/note/computer/rust/trpl/16_fearless_concurrency.md

 ### 16.3 Shared-State Concurrency

 1. Mutex is an abbreviation for **mutual exclusion**, as in, a mutex allows only one thread to access some data at any given time.
 To access the data in a mutex, a thread must first signal that it wants access by asking to acquire the mutex’s lock.
 The lock is a data structure that is part of the mutex that keeps track of who currently has exclusive access to the data.
 Therefore, the mutex is described as guarding the data it holds via the locking system.

+2. As you might suspect, Mutex<T> is a smart pointer.
+More accurately, the call to lock returns a smart pointer called MutexGuard, wrapped in a LockResult that we handled with the call to unwrap.
+The MutexGuard smart pointer implements Deref to point at our inner data; the smart pointer also has a Drop implementation that releases the lock automatically when a MutexGuard goes out of scope.

+3. Unfortunately, Rc<T> is not safe to share across threads.
+When Rc<T> manages the reference count, it adds to the count for each call to clone and subtracts from the count when each clone is dropped.
+But it doesn’t use any concurrency primitives to make sure that changes to the count can’t be interrupted by another thread.
+This could lead to wrong counts—subtle bugs that could in turn lead to memory leaks or a value being dropped before we’re done with it.

+4. Fortunately, Arc<T> is a type like Rc<T> that is safe to use in concurrent situations.
+The a stands for atomic, meaning it’s an atomically reference counted type.

+5. You might then wonder why all primitive types aren’t atomic and why standard library types aren’t implemented to use Arc<T> by default.
+The reason is that thread safety comes with a performance penalty that you only want to pay when you really need to.
+If you’re just performing operations on values within a single thread, your code can run faster if it doesn’t have to enforce the guarantees atomics provide.

+6. Similarities Between RefCell<T>/Rc<T> and Mutex<T>/Arc<T>
+    - Mutex<T> provides interior mutability, as the Cell family does.
+In the same way we used RefCell<T> to allow us to mutate contents inside an Rc<T>, we use Mutex<T> to mutate contents inside an Arc<T>.
+    - Using Rc<T> came with the risk of creating reference cycles, where two Rc<T> values refer to each other, causing memory leaks.
+Similarly, Mutex<T> comes with the risk of creating deadlocks.
+These occur when an operation needs to lock two resources and two threads have each acquired one of the locks, causing them to wait for each other forever.

+### 16.4 Extensible Concurrency with the Sync and Send Traits

+1. Two concurrency concepts are embedded in the language: the std::marker traits Sync and Send.

+2. The Send marker trait indicates that ownership of the type implementing Send can be transferred between threads.
+Almost every Rust type is Send, but there are some exceptions, including Rc<T>.

+3. Any type composed entirely of Send types is automatically marked as Send as well.

+4. The Sync marker trait indicates that it is safe for the type implementing Sync to be referenced from multiple threads.
+In other words, any type T is Sync if &T (a reference to T) is Send, meaning the reference can be sent safely to another thread.
+Similar to Send, primitive types are Sync, and types composed entirely of types that are Sync are also Sync.

+5. Building new concurrent types not made up of Send and Sync parts requires careful thought to uphold the safety guarantees.
+The Rustonomicon has more information about these guarantees and how to uphold them.